Kenna End of Life: How to Preserve Independent Vulnerability Management

 For organizations evaluating their post-Kenna options, ArmorCode provides:

-Scanner-agnostic unification.
-With 325+ native integrations, ArmorCode normalizes vulnerability and exposure data across infrastructure, cloud, containers, endpoints, application security, software supply chain tools, and embedded AI.
+Scanner-agnostic platform.
+With 375+ native integrations, ArmorCode normalizes vulnerability and exposure data across infrastructure, cloud, containers, endpoints, application security and software supply chain.
 Teams can consolidate findings from their existing security investments without rip-and-replace migrations.

 Automated remediation workflows.
 Bi-directional integrations with Jira, ServiceNow, and Azure DevOps enable automated ticket creation, assignment, and tracking.
-No-code runbooks allow security teams to encode their remediation logic without custom scripting.
+No-code runbooks orchestrate remediation workflows to reduce manual effort and reduce Mean Time to Remediate (MTTR).

 Software supply chain coverage.
 Automated SBOM ingestion and analysis extends visibility into third-party components, an area increasingly targeted by attackers and increasingly regulated by frameworks like the EU Cyber Resilience Act.